CARNIVORE DIET

 Gut Flora

 Gut Flora, also known as the gut microbiota, refers to the diverse community of bacteria and other microorganisms that live in the digestive tract.
-These microbes play a critical role in digestion, immune function, and overall health.
+These microbes play a vital role in digestion, immune function, and overall health.
 A healthy balance of gut flora helps break down food, absorb nutrients, and protect the body from harmful pathogens.

 Leaky Gut